Helzberg DiamondsUSD 2999

 Helzberg Diamonds sells lab-grown diamonds

 Helzberg Diamonds’ website features a comprehensive diamond educational section, part of which is dedicated to educating users about lab-grown diamonds.
-As you will have learned by reading our articles on the benefits of lab-created diamonds vs. mined, lab-grown diamonds are the obvious choice for anyone who values the environment and wants to save money.
+As you will have learned from our articles on the benefits of lab-created diamonds vs. mined, lab-grown diamonds are the obvious choice for anyone who values the environment and wants to save money.

 Unlike Jared, Zales, Kay Jewelers, and Lightbox Jewelry, Helzberg largely stays true to the facts and honestly compares the benefits.
 The only real advantage to mined diamonds is their rarity.
 Helzberg transparently points visitors to the fact that lab-grown diamonds are cheaper, and you get much more sparkle for your budget.